 Uber can legally operate in New York. (as of Nov 2019) so if you are an Uber user this is a cheaper way to get about.
 If not I would not really advise learning about it on a trip to New York.
 Uber in New York is seriously convenient but not always cheaper than a cab and at busy times is almost useless.
 We once walked 15 Blocks alongside a bunch of cabs and Uber’s and still got to our destination first.
 New York Traffic is really that bad!

 The Subway is a fantastic way to get about New York.
-Quick, Regular and fairly Cheap.
+Quick, Regular, and fairly Cheap.
 It’s great for getting to one end of New York or the other.
-It tends to work best North to South on Manhattan with East to west service being quite limited.
+It tends to work the best North to South in Manhattan with East to west service being quite limited.
 Single trips are $2.75 (valid for 2 hours) a weekly pass is $32 and pays for itself on 12 trips or more.
-Both Subject to $1 surcharge for buying a metro card which is then re usable.
+Both Subject to a $1 surcharge for buying a metro card which is then reusable.

-We Spend a lot of time Walking in New York.
+We spend a lot of time Walking in New York.
 Unless you intend to use Cabs all the time you probably need to factor in some walking time.
 Even to and from subways can add up.
-Expect sore feet at the end of most days.
+Expect sore feet at the end of most days and booming scores for your daily steps (20-30,000+).
 But its all part of the experience.
-Strolling down Fifth Av, Walking in Central Park, Across Brooklyn Bridge.
-On our last trip, even just the initial walk to the hotel took us past Madison Square Gardens, Macy’s, Then empire State building, fifth avenue and the New York Library.
+Strolling down Fifth Av, Walking in Central Park, and Across Brooklyn Bridge.
+On our last trip, even just the initial walk to the hotel took us past Madison Square Gardens, Macy’s, Then empire State building, fifth avenue, and the New York Library.
 If somewhere is close by consider just walking.
-It’s often the fastest cheapest easiest way to get there.
+It’s often the fastest, cheapest, easiest way to get there.
 We only revert to other options when it’s a fair old trek.
 Mid Town – Downtown for example.
 Basically anytime you are changing the district.

 New York Food: